noahcao/OC_SORT/README.md

 ## Acknowledgement and Citation
 The codebase is built highly upon [YOLOX](https://github.com/Megvii-BaseDetection/YOLOX) and [ByteTrack](https://github.com/ifzhang/ByteTrack).
 We thank their wondeful works.
-If you want this codebase useful, please cite our paper:
+If you find this work useful, please consider to cite our paper:
 ```
 @misc{cao2022observationcentric,
       title={Observation-Centric SORT: Rethinking SORT for Robust Multi-Object Tracking},